anuragambuja/data-engineering-tools/git.md

 - To push our local repo to the GitHub server: `git remote add`
 - push our local changes to our origin repo.
 The -u tells Git to remember the parameters, so that next time we can simply run `git push`: `git push -u origin master`
 - Merge your changes from the other_branch into the master branch (already into master branch): `git merge clean_up`
+- The triple dot operator allows to select all commits which are reachable either from commit c1 or commit c2 but not from both of them.
+This is useful to show all commits in two branches which have not yet been combined: `git log <branch1>...<branch2>`